MLeidel/wordScriber/README.md

 of a dual monitor setup.
 If you are using a single monitor, then remove the indicated code from wsr.py.

-As you may have realized, I'm not using the webview module to bring Internet pages into a desktop environment.
-This project could be easily modified to do that, and there are easier ways.
 The purpose of this project is to demonstrate how the pywebview module provides communication between Python/tkinter and HTML/Javascript.